bbauska/web-start/README.md

 > allows for the generation of stylesheets in a programmatic way.
 > Ultimately, Sass just makes writing CSS easier.
 >
-> One feature of Sass is variables, which are defined as so: \$color:
+> One feature of Sass is variables, which are defined as so: &dollar;color:
 > red;.
-Anywhere \$color is passed as a value for a CSS property,
+Anywhere &dollar;color is passed as a value for a CSS property,
-> e.g. color: \$color, red will be used.
+> e.g. color: &dollar;color, red will be used.
 >
 > Another feature is nesting, which is a more concise way to style
 > elements which are related to other elements in a certain way.